alejandralopezgalan/SuperStore-Sales-Analysis/README.md

 ## Executive Summary
 ### Primary Goal
 The objective is to analyse the Superstore dataset to uncover actionable insights that support strategic business decisions and enhance overall performance.
-By examining key metrics—such as sales trends, customer demographics, product categories, and regional activity—this analysis aims to identify meaningful patterns, reveal growth opportunities, and address operational inefficiencies.
+By examining key metrics, such as sales trends, customer demographics, product categories, and regional activity, this analysis aims to identify meaningful patterns, reveal growth opportunities, and address operational inefficiencies.

 ### Solution
 To enable data-driven decision-making, an interactive dashboard will be developed to uncover insights from the Superstore dataset.
 Tailored for business stakeholders such as sales managers and marketing analysts, this dashboard will visualise: